 Our homage roadtrip to explore some of Theodore Roosevelt’s conservation legacy finally brought us to where it all seems to have started – Medora, North Dakota and today’s Theodore Roosevelt National Park.
 Again we were graced with good weather for hiking, with some artistic clouds, mild breezes, and a cool (at least in the morning) air temperature.
 To call this area the “badlands” completely obscures the alluring beauty of its rolling terrain with its scattered trees already changing color as Fall nears, multi-colored grasses and shrubs, incised watercourses, and sweeping horizons.
-We were absolutely captivated.
-Had it not been for the failure of my grandparent’s North Dakota farm soon after World War I, I might have been born out here as was my father.
-Instead the whole family decamped to the easier climes of California sometime in the 1920s (but that’s another story).
-Still, I felt a subliminal affinity for this land (but then we weren’t visiting in mid-winter either ).
+I felt a subliminal affinity for this land (but then we weren’t visiting in mid-winter either ).